All Episodes

 He was always Israeli.

-This is always an Israeli ob and this betrayus, they've said called him Betrayas.
+This is always an Israeli op.

-That fit.
+That fits.

-Paul this is just so bad.
+Paul, this is just so bad.

-it's something that confronts all of us on a regular basis.
+But in terms of what you just asked me about, you know, Betraeus, it's something that confronts all of us on a regular basis.

 And it confronted me, just slapped me in the face the other day.

-Um that people like ourselves, right?
+I'm reminded of it: that people like ourselves, right?

-Uh they're just not going to accept it.
+They're just not going to accept it.

 They can't see it.

-And so they're looking at things from the old what I call strategic geopolitical point of view, um, but they don't really know uh or appreciate the things that you and I do.
+And so they're looking at things from the old, what I call strategic geopolitical point of view.

 I mean, this is just corrupt beyond belief.

-Uh Petraeus Betrayus has been compromised, and for him to be lauding compliments on a terrorist, uh Israeli stooge.
+And for him to be lauding compliments on a terrorist, an Israeli stooge, I just find it disgusting beyond belief, Paul.

-He was much lauded at the time, and he turns out to be a nothing but a pile of shit.
+He was much lauded at the time, and he turns out to be nothing but a pile of shit.

-And you know, we kind of went back and forth about this notion, you know, for example, with all our congressmen, all our senators and so forth.
+And, you know, we kind of went back and forth about this notion, you know, for example, with all our congressmen, all our senators and so forth.

-How how many of them are corrupt, so-called, versus just plain ignorant, and many times probably a combination of the two.
+How many of them are corrupt, so-called, versus just plain ignorant?

-And I mean, I've mentioned many times on your show and others, I I have a history that goes back to the 80s.
+And I mean, I've mentioned many times on your show and others, I have a history that goes back to the 80s.

 I first began to encounter this material at a fairly young age.

-I'm back in the 80s, I purchased Henry Ford's book, The International Jew.
+I purchased Henry Ford's book, The International Jew.

 And the subtitle, when you think about it, is quite astounding.

-And as I've said before, when I first uh began to read that book, and I still have not finished it in its entirety because it's not an easy read, but it's full of examples, full of history, full of Analysis of the difference between them as a people versus us as a people.
+And as I've said before, when I first began to read that book, and I still have not finished it in its entirety because it's not an easy read, but it's full of examples, full of history, full of analysis of the difference between them as a people versus us as a people.

 I'll just give you two quick examples.

-So I know a guy all his life, he worked mostly in facilities maintenance and so forth.
+He worked mostly in facilities maintenance and so forth.

 Well, now he's working for a defense contractor.

-And of course, that's that's much much better than the kind of money that he used to make before, and it's far better than the average person makes.
+And of course, that's much, much better than the kind of money that he used to make before.

-So the point being is you know, he's pretty darn happy.
+So the point being is, you know, he's pretty darn happy.

 He's not going anywhere.

-Uh, the other guy that I know personally, again, this is firsthand, he's a plumber.
+The other guy that I know personally, again, this is firsthand, he's a plumber.

 He's been a plumber off and on his entire life.